tkosciol/tkosciol.github.io/phd.md

 *   hold an undergraduate degree in a quantitative field like biology, chemistry, physics, mathematics, computer science or similar by the time of starting the position,
 *   enroll in the Doctoral School programme at the Jagiellonian University in Kraków,
 *   have excellent written and oral communication skills in English,
-*   be open to learn at least one programming language (esp.
+*   be open to learning at least one programming language (esp.
 Python),
 *   have a collaborative mindset,
 *   understand the importance of communication and interactions with other group members, collaborators and Centre members.